RallyTechServices/story-map-app/README.md

  6. Click on Add Story to add a story under each Feature.

-#Technical Services App

 ## Development Notes

+* This cardboard uses both Rally.ui.cardboard.plugin.Scrollable and Rally.ui.cardboard.plugin.CollapsibleColumns.
+These plugins weren't built to work together.
+This code includes an override to handle recalculating the number of columns to display when columns have been collapsed and uncollapsed.
+(It's a small hack; there is a timer because the width of the app is recalculated after the last event that we can capture after a column is hidden -- so we wait a moment and check width again.)

 ### First Load

 If you've just downloaded this from github and you want to do development, you're going to need to have these installed:

  * node.js
  * grunt-cli
  * grunt-init

 Since you're getting this from github, we assume you have the command line version of git also installed.
 If not, go get git.